 Lemongrass Chicken (140 THB)

 This restaurant is another restaurant listed in this article that has a magnificent river view on Wat Arun.
-It’s a popular - and a bit upscale - restaurant, with French, Italian an Thai food options.
+It’s a popular - and a bit upscale - restaurant, with French, Italian and Thai food options.
 It does attract visitors of the Grand Palace and Wat Pho, but is also a popular restaurant to have just a romantic dinner in the evening with enlightened Wat Arun in the background.
 One of the highlights of the French cuisine at The Deck is the Duck Confit Leg (415 THB).
 This French classic is served with an apple and red cabbage compote and is one of their most-ordered dishes.
 For lunch, I would recommend either the Yam Som O Koong (225 THB) - which is a light pomelo salad with large prawns - and the Soft Shell Crab Cooked in Garlic and Pepper (285 THB) - which is a completely edible crispy fried crab served with a spicy dipping sauce.
-The Deck is daily opened from 08:00 until 22:00.
+More information, such as the location of this restaurant, opening times and other users’ opinions can be found on the TopTravelFoods review page of The Deck.

 Beautiful view on Wat Arun and the riverside during the evening